 Too often when saving for retirement, workers neglect to plan for the cost of their healthcare needs.
 Neglecting this expense can derail the best-laid retirement plans.

 Fidelity's 2016 Retiree Health Care Cost Estimate projected that the cost of healthcare for a 65-year-old couple retiring in 2016 is expected to total $260,000 over the course of their retirement.
 This is a 6 percent increase over 2015, and the highest estimate since the survey began in 2002.

 Jody Dietel, chief compliance officer of consumer-directed benefits provider WageWorks, said more people should be aware of the need to save for healthcare costs in retirement.
 "It's important to understand that there's a place for both a 401k and an HSA," she said, referring to a health savings account in the latter example.

 6. You Have Excessive Debt

 Entering retirement with excessive debt can cause problems down the road.
-Whether it is credit card debt or even a mortgage, you need to reduce debt when moving into retirement.
+Whether it is credit card debt or even a mortgage, you need to find ways to reduce debt when moving into retirement.

 Everyone's situation is different, and you might be able to handle a mortgage if you have a sufficient nest egg.
 But while a mortgage payment might seem affordable early on in retirement — especially if you are still working a bit — you need to assess whether the payment will be sustainable throughout your retirement years.

 Failing to plan is planning to fail when it comes to retirement spending.
-You need to put together a retirement budget, and ideally should do it before retirement.
+You need to put together a retirement budget, and ideally should do it before you quit working.

-Take a hard look at your lifestyle and what it will take to support that lifestyle.
+Take a hard look at your lifestyle and what it will take to support it.
 This analysis is critical, and can drive any number of key retirement decisions, including: